se4ai2223-uniba/architectural-style-recognition/data/README.md

 - multi-class-image-classification
 ---

-# Dataset Card for "Building dataset based on Zhe Xu et al. 'Architectural Style Classification Using Multinomial Latent Logistic Regression'"
+# Dataset Card for Buildings Dataset

 ## Table of Contents
 - [Table of Contents](#table-of-contents)